Ada-Developers-Academy/ada-precourse-v2/intro-to-python/functions.md

 We are now going to work on the main `snowman` function (the function we will call when we want to play the game Snowman).
 This function is  similar to `guess_the_number`.

-The only check we have to do on the letter is check if it's in the word or not.
-To do that, we're going to use the python keyword `in`.
+The only check we have to do on the letter is check whether it's in the word or not.
+To do that, we're going to use the Python keyword `in`.
 The syntax for `in` is `thing1 in thing2`.
 This expression evaluates to `True` if `thing2` contains `thing1`, and `False` otherwise.
 We can use it in a conditional expression as `if thing1 in thing2:`.

 Our requirements for the `snowman` function are:
 1. Use `get_letter_from_user` to get a letter